eslint/eslint/docs/src/integrate/integration-tutorial.md

 }
 ```

-## Step 3: Get Linting Results
+## Step 3: Lint and Fix Files

 To lint a file, use the `lintFiles` method of the `ESLint` instance.
 The `filePaths` argument passed to `ESLint#lintFiles()` can be a string or an array of strings, representing the file path(s) you want to lint.
 The file paths can be globs or filenames.

-The static method `ESLint.outputFixes()` takes the linting results from the call to `ESLint#lintFiles()`, and then writes any automatic fixes to the source files.
+The static method `ESLint.outputFixes()` takes the linting results from the call to `ESLint#lintFiles()`, and then writes the fixed code back to the source files.

 ```javascript
 // example-eslint-integration.js